Bahá’ís of Columbia

 Learn about the Baha’i Faith

-Introductory classes are offered at the Greater Columbia Baha’i Center to inform those interested about the basics of our faith, the central figures of the religion, its social teachings, and any of other topics that may be of interest to your.
+Introductory classes are offered by appointment to inform those interested about the basics of our faith, the central figures of the religion, its social teachings, and any of other topics that may be of interest to your.

-Regular devotional meetings and study circles are held at the Center and in the homes of many local Bahá’í families.
+Regular devotional meetings and study circles are held in the homes of many local Bahá’í families.
 We also organize regular classes for children and teens promoting spiritual growth, social awareness, and moral decision making.

-Contact us at The Greater Columbia Bahá’í Center and we can help find a group and setting that fits you best.
+Contact us at COLUMBIASCLSA@GMAIL.COM and we can help find a group and setting that fits you best.

 Devotional gatherings are regularly scheduled to share a spirit of joy, love and fellowship through prayer and meditation.
 Readings are taken from the Baha’i writings, in addition to scriptures from other religious traditions.
 These gatherings often offer prayers for healing or assistance to those in need and may include musical selections from a diverse variety of cultures.
 No established ritual exists and no solicitation of funds is permitted.
 Light refreshments may often served.